cdy3870/llms_docker/README.md

 ## Requirements

 The "frontend" is done using Streamlit and the backend/REST API is FastAPI.
 The setup has been simplified using Docker with multiple containers.
-The containers with be running on an AWS EC2 instance.
+The containers will be running on an AWS EC2 instance.
 Follow the below instructions in the case that the servers are no longer running on AWS.

 ```